Clooos/Home-Assistant-Mobile-First/README.md

 12. Click on `Save` then on `X`.
 14. You should now have a working header and footer.

+*If you have errors please take a look at this link: https://hacs.xyz/docs/faq/status_not_loaded/*

 *Please note that the footer need more content to stay at the bottom of the page.*

 ## 4. Configuring the other cards and views